 The Facilities Services Department has a contract vendor that who tests the flow rate of each ducted hood annually.
 The target goal for each hood is 100 fpm flow rate.
 An inspection label indicating the date of the inspection, the inspector, and the sash height at which the target value of 100 fpm was achieved is attached to each hood at the time of the inspection by the vendor.
 If your hood has not been inspected and does not have a current sticker contact Facilities Services at 874-4060 and request an inspection.
 If the hood is not operating, make sure that the power switch is on.
 It is always a trade-off between energy conservation and providing safe ventilation in the labs.
-In most labs the hoods should be left on at all times when chemicals are stored and utilized in the laboratory to ensure that fumes of hazardous chemicals are adequately exhausted and the laboratory functions as designed.
+In most labs the hoods should be left on at all times when chemicals are stored and the laboratory functions as designed.
 Many laboratories rely on the draw of the hood to maintain the laboratory in negative pressure relative to the hallway.
-This assures that volatile fumes are exhausted rather than circulating throughout the building.
+This ensures that volatile fumes are exhausted rather than circulating throughout the building.
+Ensure that the sash is as low as possible (typically 12-18 inches from the bottom) when using a fume hood to minimize chemical exposure and ensure proper air flow within the hood.